Task Structure

 Solution (Optional)

-The solution folder must contain a solution/solve.sh script.
+The solution folder must contain a solution/solve.sh script (or solve.bat for Windows tasks; the right extension is selected based on [environment].os).
 Other dependencies are allowed.
-This folder is copied to /oracle by the Oracle agent at runtime and executed from the working directory.
+This folder is copied to /solution by the Oracle agent at runtime and executed from the working directory.

 If no solution is provided, the Oracle agent cannot be used to sanity check the task.